lachrist/aran/README.md

   ```
 * `["label", "leave", "break"]`:
   We made some extra work to avoid adding a `continue` trap.
-  This can be realized by splitting labels into two categories: break labels and continue labels.
+  This has beeen realized by splitting labels into two categories: break labels and continue labels.
   Explicit break / continue labels are prepended with `"b"` / `"c"`:
   ```js
   // Original //